Universal Domino League Rules

 The Wash: To begin the dominos are placed face down and shuffled or "Washed"

 Drawing: Each player then draws seven dominoes for his hand.
 The remaining dominoes (the boneyard) are left face down on the table to be drawn later if a player is unable to play from his hand.

 Begin Play: The player who draws the highest double or the highest domino plays first, playing the highest double if no player draws a double the higest domino plays first.

 2. SLOW PLAY AND BREAKS - Do not leave the tournament room once the tournament begins.
 If you leave and causes a delay in your match, YOU MAY BE DISQUALIFIED.
 No breaks are permitted during matches.

 Check with tournament officials before taking an emergency break.

 3. NO REDRAW OR RESHUFFLE - is permitted due to voids in suits or too many doubles

-4. WHEN A GAME IS BLOCKED - The player with the lowest point total wins the hand and retains the down or domino.
+4. WHEN A GAME IS BLOCKED - The player with the lowest point total in hand wins the hand, is awarded opposing players points as if he had played his last domino (dominoed) and retains the down or domino.